Transparency in Supply Chain (TISC) Statement

 As a responsible corporate citizen, Sun Chemical Group Cooperatief U.A. (and its subsidiary and/or affiliated companies) seeks to ensure that quality and safety standards are maintained throughout our supply chain by well-treated and fairly compensated workers in accordance with all applicable laws.

-This TISC Statement is made pursuant to section 54(1) of the U.K. Modern Slavery Act 2015 and constitutes Sun Chemical’s anti-slavery and human trafficking statement for the financial year ending 31st December 2022.
-It is also consistent with Sun Chemical’s disclosure regarding the California Transparency in Supply Chains Act of 2010 (a copy of which is available at http://www.sunchemical.com/legal).
+This TISC Statement constitutes Sun Chemical’s anti-slavery and human trafficking statement for the financial year ending 31st December 2023.
+It is in line with section 54(1) of the U.K. Modern Slavery Act 2015 and Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+It is also consistent with Sun Chemical’s disclosure regarding the California Transparency in Supply Chains Act of 2010.

 2. Sun Chemical Corporate Structure

-Sun Chemical, a member of the DIC group, and its subsidiaries (together the “Group”) is a leading producer of printing inks, coatings and supplies, pigments, polymers, liquid compounds, solid compounds, and application materials.
+Sun Chemical, a member of the DIC group, and its subsidiaries (together the “Group” or “We”) is a leading producer of printing inks, coatings and supplies, pigments, polymers, liquid compounds, solid compounds, and application materials.
+Sun Chemical Group operates in North America, Latin America, Europe, Asia and the Pacific region.
 Together with DIC, Sun Chemical has annual sales of more than $8.5 billion and over 22,000 employees supporting customers around the world.

 3. Policies